websemantics/journey/README.md

 Branching streams which later rejoin could represent someone's acquiring knowledge to support whatever they are currently working on, and integrating it back later on.

-A river could branch into a dry land turning into green as representation of learning a new subject.
+A river could branch into a dry land turning into it green as representation of learning a new subject.
 Ponds and water reservoir can from by a river possible for accumulation and new contributions to knowledge.

 A river can form waterfalls which might represent a climax of understanding an conquer a challenge.